ubclaunchpad/inertia/docs_src/index.html.md

   GitHub, this is under your project's "Settings -> Webhooks" tab.

 <aside class="warning">
-Unless you've set up a custom SSL certificate for your remote, you'll have to
+Unless you've <a href='#custom-ssl-certificate'>set up a custom SSL certificate</a> for your remote, Inertia will use a self-signed SSL certificate, so you'll have to <b>disable SSL verification</b>
-<b>disable SSL verification</b> when setting up your webhook registration.
+when setting up your webhook registration.
 </aside>

 ```shell